 To determine the OBCs that experience the Lack of Recreational Open Space (OS) stressor, DEP first calculates the population per acre of open space within all block groups or applicable tribal areas, regardless of whether they are designated as an OBC or not.
 A higher value of population per acre of open space means that a large number of people uses the same acre of open space, indicating a need for more open space acreage.
 DEP then calculates the median value of population per acre of open space for non-OBC block groups by county and also by state.
 These medians are used for comparison to determine if an OBC is adversely stressed for the OS stressor.
 For each county, if the state non-OBC median value is lower (fewer number of people per acre of open space) than the county, then the state value is used as the geographic point of comparison.
 Otherwise, the county median non-OBC population per acre of open space is used for comparison.
-This scaled comparison means that if the county has a relatively high population per acre of open space compared to the state, the state median is used so that more OBCs are identified as lacking recreational open space, which accounts for the disparity a county may face in recreational access.
+This scaled comparison means that if the county has a relatively high population per acre of open space, which accounts for the disparity a county may face in recreational access.
 Any OBC with a population per acre higher than the appropriate comparison value is considered adversely stressed for the OS stressor.

 TPL built on this lack of recreational open space framework by incorporating the quarter-mile walk metric.
-This approach identifies the OBCs experiencing the OS stressor that also lack quarter-mile walk access to parks, trails, or water.
+This approach identifies the OBCs experiencing the OS stressor that also lack quarter-mile walk access t o parks, trails, or water.
 Using the demographic apportionment methods described in the "Methods: Measuring Access" section above, Esri block groups were used to determine the population of OBCs experiencing the OS stressor in each municipality (OS OBC population in Table 3).
 This population measurement gives an estimate of how many people living within an OBC experience the OS stressor for each municipality.
 Then, the population is further divided into the number of people in an OBC expericing the OS stressor who also live outside of a quarter-mile walk to parks, trails, or water.
-To calculate the Combined Recreation Need, both the number of people without quarter-mile access to recreation and the percentage of people without quarter-mile access to recreation are compared.
+To calculate the Combined Recreation Need, both the number of people without quarter-mile access to recreation are compared.
 Both values are normalized (setting the values to fall between 0 and 1) and then averaged to calculate the Combined Recreation Need score.
 The final values by municipality are shown in Table 3.